Conservative Prediction via Data-Driven Confidence Minimization: Metrics

-Now we can define the metrics we use to compare the performance of various OOD detection methods: \begin{enumerate} \item \textbf{AUROC}: The receiver operating characteristic (ROC) curve is obtained by plotting the true positive rate vs the false positive rate at different thresholds.
+We use the following metrics to evaluate OOD detection performance. \begin{enumerate} \item \textbf{AUROC}: The receiver operating characteristic (ROC) curve is obtained by plotting the true positive rate vs the false positive rate at different thresholds.
 AUROC is the area under the ROC curve.
 AUROC is always between 0 and 1; the AUROC of a random and a perfect classifier is 0.5 and 1.0 respectively.
 The higher the AUROC, the better.

 \item \textbf{AUPR}: The precision-recall (PR) curve is obtained by plotting the precision and recall of a classifier at different threshold settings.
 AUPR is the area under this PR curve.
 Similar to AUROC, higher AUPR implies a better classifier.
 See that AUPR would be different based on whether we label the ID examples as positive or vice-versa.
 In this context, AUPR-In and AUPR-Out refers to AUPR calculated using the convention of denoting ID and OOD examples as positive respectively.
 If not mentioned otherwise, AUPR in this paper refers to AUPR-Out.